Repulsive interatomic potentials calculated at three levels of theory: Effect of potentials on ion penetration depth profiles

 The experimental depth profiles were scanned in and digitized from \citerefs{Cai96,Cai98} with the \textsc{g3data} code \cite{g3data}.
 From comparison of repeated digitizations, this process is estimated to introduce errors $\lesssim$ 1\% to the data.
 The experimental data may carry larger systematic errors associated with the SIMS method itself.
 However, since the original references do not give estimates of experimental errors, error bars are not reported here for the experimental data.

-Simulations were carried out with the same MDRANGE approach described earlier, except that a surface oxide layer of 2.2 nm thickness was included in the calculations; the thickness of the surface layer corresponds to 4 Si unit cells.
-The electronic stopping power was described using the density-functional based Puska--Echenique--Nieminen--Ritchie model utilizing a 3D electron density of Si \cite{Sil00}, combined with a Firsov local stopping.
+Simulations were carried out with the same MDRANGE approach described earlier, except that a surface oxide layer of 2.2 nm thickness was included in the calculations; the thickness of the surface layer corresponds to 4 Si unit cells. {\red The sample atoms were given thermal displacements corresponding to 300 K using eq. \ref{eq:Debyedispl}, which gave a 1D root-mean-square displacement magnitude of 0.079 Å for the Si atoms.} The electronic stopping power was described using the density-functional based Puska--Echenique--Nieminen--Ritchie model utilizing a 3D electron density of Si \cite{Sil00}, combined with a Firsov local stopping.
 This approach has previously been shown to give excellent agreement between experimental and simulated range profiles in Si \cite{Pel03e}.

 For the case of As implantation into amorphous Si, the nonlocal TRIM 1996 electronic stopping was used \cite{TRIM95}.
 This electronic stopping was also used for the amorphous 2.2 nm SiO$_2$ surface layers.
 The amorphous Si was modelled with a 4 nm cube of random atom positions with a minimum separation of 2.1 Å. This approach has previously been shown to well describe implantation into amorphous material \cite{Nor16}.
 The ion-oxygen interactions were modelled with the ZBL universal repulsive potential; since the surface oxide layer is very thin, using any other potential would not make any significant difference.
-We verified this by simulating the case of 180 keV As implantation into amorphous Si also with the NLH potential for the As-O interactions.
-As expected, the mean ranges agreed within the statistical uncertainty of $\pm$ 1 Å.
+We verified this by simulating the {\red cases} of 180 keV As implantation into amorphous Si {\red and 15 keV As into Si in non-channeling direction} also with the NLH potential for the As-O interactions.
+As expected, {\red in both cases} the mean ranges agreed within the statistical uncertainty of $\pm$ 1 Å.

 The beam in ion implanters has always some angular spread due to the ion optics.
 The works presenting the experimental results reported a beam divergence of 1 degree \cite{Cai98}.
 We described this in our simulations by a Gaussian distribution in the incoming tilt ($\theta)$ angle with a standard deviation of $1^\circ$ around the nominal angle.